drsWARRIOR/Raycasting_Engine/README.md

 Implements a fundamental raycasting algorithm that casts rays in the direction the player is facing to detect walls.
 The engine calculates wall distances and renders vertical strips on screen, simulating a 3D perspective from a 2D map.

+#### If you want learn about raycasting algorithm in detail
+Check this article by Liam Wynn https://wynnliam.github.io/raycaster/news/tutorial/2019/03/23/raycaster-part-01.html